altwajre/hello-akka/resources/docs/06-streams/11-error-handling-in-streams/README.md

 - Each of the stages downstream gets informed about the failure and each upstream stage sees a cancellation.

 In many cases you may want to avoid complete stream failure, this can be done in a few different ways:

-    recover to emit a final element then complete the stream normally on upstream failure recoverWithRetries to create a new upstream and start consuming from that on failure Restarting sections of the stream after a backoff Using a supervision strategy for stages that support it
+- recover to emit a final element then complete the stream normally on upstream failure.
+- recoverWithRetries to create a new upstream and start consuming from that on failure.
+- Restarting sections of the stream after a backoff.
+- Using a supervision strategy for stages that support it.

 In addition to these built in tools for error handling, a common pattern is to wrap the stream inside an actor, and have the actor restart the entire stream on failure.